New methods to constrain the radio transient rate: results from a survey of four fields with LOFAR: Results

 The second indicator, which expresses the significance of the flux variability, is based on reduced $\chi^{2}$ statistics.
 It indicates how well a constant value fits the light curve of a source, and thus how variable the light curve is:

-where $w$ are weights inversely proportional to the errors in the flux measurements $\left(w = 1/\sigma_{I_{\nu}}^{2}\right)$.
+where $w$ are weights inversely proportional to the errors in the flux measurements $\left(w \propto 1/\sigma_{I_{\nu}}^{2}\right)$.

-When a source has an outlier in one of its flux measurements V$_{\nu}$ will be large, but depending on the error of the flux measurement the significance of variability $\eta_{\nu}$ will be either small when $\sigma_{I_{\nu}}$ is large or large when $\sigma_{I_{\nu}}$ is small.
-Following \citet{transsel_Rowlinson2014}, we used a threshold to select transient candidates: a histogram of each indicator is built and fit with a Gaussian in logarithmic space.
-A cut at 3\,$\sigma$ is used to select variable sources.
+If a source has an outlier in one of its flux measurements, then V$_{\nu}$ will be large.
+However, the significance of $\eta_{\nu}$ depends on the errors of the flux measurements: when $\sigma_{I_{\nu}}$ is large, the significance will generally be weaker, whereas small changes in the flux density can be highly significant if $\sigma_{I_{\nu}}$ is small.
+Following Rowlinson et al. (in prep.), we used a threshold to select transient candidates: a histogram of each indicator is built and fit with a Gaussian in logarithmic space.
+A cut at 3\,$\sigma$ above the mean is used to select variable sources.
 In this work we are focusing on transient sources: sources which are detected in only one (or a few) snapshots.
-After this analysis no credible transient candidates were found in this survey.
+After this analysis no credible transient candidates were found in our survey.